lo1am0n/LolaServer/README.md

-# LolaSpigot
+# LolaServer
 ## About
-LolaSpigot is a modified version of Spigot (for Minecraft 1.8.8), which adds performance improvements, and a bunch more additional features.

-## Planned Features
-Asynchronous World Generation

-Customizable Knockback

-More built-in commands (/tps)

-(and a lot more!)
+LolaSpigot is basically a modified vanilla Minecraft server similar to Bukkit, Spigot, Paper, and all of that other stuff.
+It is made to support plugins, generate the world with better performance, and a lot more!
+This is just a fun to do, educational project, so I don't expect many people to use this.